Da'Vida has had consistently high Anguilla restaurant ratings right from their early days. Each of their several dining experiences are phenomenal.

-Somewhere between a grilled fish wrap at da'Vida's Bayside Grill, Crocus Bay kayaking, and your last post-meal Espresso after the best steak on the island in da'Vida's luxury Anguilla restaurant, you wonder where did the day go?
+Somewhere between a grilled fish wrap at da'Vida's Bayside Grill, Crocus Bay, and your last post-meal Espresso after a sumptuous steak next door at da'Vida's luxury Anguilla restaurant, you wonder where did the day go?

 We knew it was good when Yuki (who normally sticks to Diet Cokes) considered ordering a second.

 Pinot Grigio for my Mom and me.
 For Dad?
 A rum punch (but you already knew that ;-) ).

 When it came to food, the tradition was to always order "one of each."

 Lobster spring rolls, shrimp dumplings, jerked pork, seared tuna with wasabi, beef kebab with teriyaki, sesame crusted chicken, seafood pizza and Caribbean corn and vegetable fritters.

 I'll never forget that feeling of biting into my first ever lobster spring roll...

 An exceptional blend and fusion of two cuisines, worlds apart!

 The lobster spring rolls have always been my favorite dish at da'Vida.

 They are crisp on the outside, warm on the inside and served with a plum-like glaze on the side.